quicwg/base-drafts/draft-ietf-quic-recovery.md

 In-flight:

-: Packets are considered in-flight when they have been sent and neither acknowledged nor declared lost, and they are not ACK-only.
+: Packets are considered in-flight when they have been sent and neither acknowledged nor declared lost nor abandoned due to keys being discarded, and they are not ACK-only.

 Ack-eliciting Frames: